 Yes, most chains allow you to use the facilities at other resorts in the same chain.
 Some chains even provide free transportation between the resorts.
 Remember you can exchange down but not up.
 If you stay at a resort you can have exchange privileges with the resorts at a lower or equal level but not with resorts at a higher level.

 Most Resorts have a nurse on duty during the daytime hours and a doctor on call for that particular resort.
 If a doctor is required the fees are not included in the all-inclusive price.

 Is there a spa at each resort?

-Almost all up-scale all-inclusive resorts have a spa facility on the property.
-Spa treatments are usually not included in the all inclusive packager and may incur an additional price.
+Virtually all up-scale all-inclusive resorts have a spa facility on the property.
+Spa treatments are usually not included in the all inclusive package and may incur an additional cost.

 Can we have our wedding at the resort?

 Absolutely, most all-inclusive resorts provide wedding and honeymoon packages with some providing complimentary wedding packages.
+A number of resorts are now allowing the bride and groom to customize their destination wedding.
 Please see our Destination Weddings and Destination Honeymoon pages for details or contact us for more information.